lmammino/loige.co/astro/src/content/posts/2016-03-23_6-tips-to-build-fast-web-applications-php-dublin-march-2016-talk/index.md

   - slides
   - talk
   - performance
+description: This post shares 6 tips to build fast web applications based on a talk at Php Dublin in March 2016.
+It includes slides and covers topics like caching, compression, database optimization, and more.
 ---

 Following one of my previous posts about [performance in web applications](http://loige.co/6-rules-of-thumb-to-build-blazing-fast-web-applications/), yesterday night I had the chance to give a related talk at the [Php Dublin user group](https://phpdublin.com/).